-While I believe that the best practice as a maker and designer is to completely avoid cultural inspiration that does not derive from one’s own culture, one experience continues to stand out as moving closer to cultural collaboration: working with Elizabeth Suzann to name her Asawa Tie Belt after the Japanese American sculptor, Ruth Asawa.
+While I believe that the best practice as a maker and designer is to completely avoid cultural inspiration that does not derive from one’s own culture, one experience I had moved closer to cultural collaboration: working with Elizabeth Suzann to name her Asawa Tie Belt after the Japanese American sculptor, Ruth Asawa.
 We had a personal discussion, my contribution was acknowledged, a connection blossomed, and a Japanese American artist who has made our world more vibrant was honored.
 So far this is the closest experience I have had with a maker where I have felt the cultural appreciation that Ijeoma Oluo writes about and that my own mother modeled throughout her life.

 Does this mean makers and designers should henceforth name their Japanese inspired garments after Japanese heritage people?
 No, it means this was one instance of an experience that felt like a genuine exchange of ideas.

-White makers and designers, you need to do your own work to culturally appreciate, rather than appropriate; to find inspiration that is rooted within your own hearts and spirits.
+White makers and designers, you need to do your own work of anti-racism, which means accepting the fact that not everything is for you.
+Find inspiration that is rooted within your own hearts and spirits.
 Being actively anti-racist is a daily living commitment to being in the world to help dismantle the pyramid of white supremacy.
 Embodying this kind of commitment helps to build a world where equity between cultures can become possible and a “cloak of whiteness” will never have to cover and oppress any community because mutual respect will be thriving.
 I want this kind of world for my child and I hope you do, too.

 When I think of cultural appropriation and the responsibility of white makers and designers, I inevitably wonder what my own mother would think.
 I cannot ask her, but I have a feeling she might say what she often said to her students studying classical Japanese music: “Don’t compare yourself to others.
 Compare yourself to your best self.”